 Watching educational videos, following tutorials, and even watching documentaries can indeed help us be more informed and knowledgeable, but the habit of excessive consumption of this content is what we are trying to get rid of.
 And there are a few ways available to achieve it.

 There is a browser extension called DF YouTube (Distraction Free for YouTube) available both for Chrome as well as Firefox.
 It removes all the trigger points from YouTube, such as the recommended videos list, trending, and subscription page.
 It has been very effective for me as I spend 6-8 hours daily in front of a laptop, surfing the internet, and working on my niche sites.
 Unfortunately, it only works on the desktop version of YouTube.

 Our thoughts shape our experiences of life, they also make an atmosphere around us via their vibrational energy.
 Thus, the more you keep yourself aware of the fact that wasting countless hours watching YouTube videos is unhealthy for your productivity the more positive results you will get.

 There are many benefits in practicing this self-awareness meditation, canceling the dependency on external tools is one of them.
 It helps us take back control of our own subconscious decisions.
 It should be the ultimate proficiency to master for anyone with any kind of addiction.
 But be aware of the fake self-help gurus.

 Because they are more dangerous than addictive YouTube videos.
 Thus, don’t always blindly follow anyone teaching meditation.
-Just practice a few simple meditation guides from any reliable yoga guru, and it will help you ease your restless mind.
+Just practice a few simple meditation guides from any reliable yoga guru.
+It will help you ease your restless mind.
 I recommend the following channel for learning about meditation and different ways to practice it.

 Break Down The Workload Into Simple Steps